patrik64/adventofcode/2021/16/README.md

 So, this packet represents a literal value with binary representation ``011111100101``, which is ``2021`` in decimal.

-Every other type of packet (any packet with a type ID other than 4) represent an operator that performs some calculation on one or more sub-packets contained within.
+Every other type of packet (any packet with a type ID other than 4) represent an **operator** that performs some calculation on one or more sub-packets contained within.
 Right now, the specific operations aren't important; focus on parsing the hierarchy of sub-packets.

 An operator packet contains one or more packets.
-To indicate which subsequent binary data represents its sub-packets, an operator packet can use one of two modes indicated by the bit immediately after the packet header; this is called the length type ID:
+To indicate which subsequent binary data represents its sub-packets, an operator packet can use one of two modes indicated by the bit immediately after the packet header; this is called the **length type ID**:

-- If the length type ID is ``0``, then the next ``15`` bits are a number that represents the total length in bits of the sub-packets contained by this packet.
+- If the length type ID is ``0``, then the next **15** bits are a number that represents the **total length in bits** of the sub-packets contained by this packet.
-- If the length type ID is ``1``, then the next ``11`` bits are a number that represents the number of sub-packets immediately contained by this packet.
+- If the length type ID is ``1``, then the next **11** bits are a number that represents the **number of sub-packets immediately contained** by this packet.

-Finally, after the length type ID bit and the ``15``-bit or ``11``-bit field, the sub-packets appear.
+Finally, after the length type ID bit and the 15-bit or 11-bit field, the sub-packets appear.

 For example, here is an operator packet (hexadecimal string ``38006F45291200``) with length type ID ``0`` that contains two sub-packets: